pytmg/cli/Documentation.md

 Get the `cli.py` file from [here](https://raw.githubusercontent.com/pytmg/cli/refs/heads/main/cli.py)

-Put it in the same directory as your main file, or a sub-directory if you want
+Place it in the same directory as your script or in a specific folder you want to organize your dependencies.

 ```python
 from Dependencies.cli import CLI